Police brutality in the United States: Effects

 Police brutality is the unlawful use of excessive or otherwise unwarranted force against individuals or groups of people.
 Some definitions also include verbal harassment, intimidation, and other non-physical actions that may cause harm.
 The World Health Organization names police brutality as a form of violence, and defines violence as "the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community that either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment or deprivation."

 Data from 2021, published by Mapping Police Violence, shows that the excessive force imposed by police officers had increased in the decade prior to its publication and caused social misinterpretations of the role that police officers play in the community.
+Political scientist Marie Gottschalk writes in 2025 that homicides by police officers have been increasing in rural and suburban areas, meaning that, while black Americans in urban communities are more than twice as likely than white Americans to be killed by police, the latter are subjected to police violence to a much greater extent than their counterparts in Canada and Western Europe.
+She posits that police use of excessive force is a major barometer - second only to mass incarceration - of state and structural violence and control in a society.

 According to Gallup, Inc., in 2015, the percentage of people who have "a great deal" or "quite a lot" of confidence in the police hit its lowest since 1993 at 52 percent.
 Of this 52 percent, Democrats saw the biggest drop in confidence.
 Democrats' confidence in police dropped to 42% from 2017 to 2018 compared with 2012–2013, a larger change than for any other subgroup.
 Over the same period, Independents' (51%) and Republicans' (69%) confidence in the police has not changed.
 By mid-2020, Gallup reported that the overall trust in police had fallen further, with only 48% of Americans asserting "a great deal" or "quite a lot" of confidence in the police.
 However, faith in the police from Republicans had risen to 82% in the same poll.